boochow/abSynth-FM/README.md

 Delimiters are newline, return, or space.

 All characters from '#' to the end of line are ignored.
-You can use '#' to include comments in the data.
+You can use '#' to include comments in your data.

 Data starts with a header section followd by a series of sequence section.